-If this shift schedule is to be used for work on a project, the Employer will provide the Union with two (2) weeks' notice prior to the implementation of these shift provisions.
+If this shift schedule is to be used for work on a project, the Employer will provide the Union with thirty days (30) notice prior to the implementation of these shift provisions.
+This notice period can be reduced with mutual agreement by the Employer and the Union.